albertosantini/piadinamia/README.md

 - `Catalog`
     - [ ] create and remove a catalog
-    - [ ] search and select my and other catalogs
+    - [ ] search and select another catalog
     - [X] add (or remove) items in the catalog

 - `Cart`